 - -Policy Built Heritage: While generally supportive of retention of current operation policy, HED highlight certain policies gaps which additional policy / wording to SPPS / PPS 6 policies could help address.
 Significant input / suggested rewording is provided to PPS 6 / SPPS and DAP policies - HED considers any policy framework for the development and regeneration of settlements through place making and design vision should have the contribution of the historic environment at its core. - -Interim Rural Proofing concern that perceived relaxing of rural policy could impact negatively on historic environment assets. - -Interim Rural Proofing HED welcome the reuse of vacant or underused historic buildings in the countryside which they consider would benefit community cohesion, vitality and tourism in the area. - EQIA HED advise that altering a Listed Building for people with a disability in line with DDA may require dispensation to protect historic fabric of the building. - -Retain policy BH5 in light of current state of discussion about possibility of seeking World Heritage status for Derry-Londonderry - -Para 10.3 & 10.12 conflict.
 Clarity required. - -LLPA's policy required consistent with SSPS para 6.29/30 - -Application of existing policy too strict.
-Protection of built heritage is important but it should not be a barrier to sensible and sensitive proposals to support economic development. - -Planning Policies are adequate need stricter enforcement of conditions. - -Level of detail with regards to changes to policy wording is insufficient to make insufficient. comment/assessment with regards the options chosen for each of the policy areas.
+Protection of built heritage is important but it should not be a barrier to sensible and sensitive proposals to support economic development.

+- -Planning Policies are adequate need stricter enforcement of conditions - -Level of detail with regards to changes to policy wording is insufficient to make insufficient comment/assessment with regards the options chosen for each of the policy areas.

 More clarity is required in relation to the wording of this policy and we will engage with NIEA on this matter.
-No major objection to the policy approach in the responses received, however there was some comment on how it should be applied in practice.
+No major objection to the policy approach in the responses received, however there was some comment on it should be applied in practice.
 There was also a request to retain BH5.
-As this would be a departure from our preferred approach, it will require further consideration and consultation with key stakeholders.
+As this would be a departure from our preferred approach, it will require further consideration and consultation with key stakeholde

-Quality Housing PPS 7 plus Retain Existing - Retain Existing -
+Quality PPS 7 plus Retain Exis sting - Retain Existing -

-Addendums substantially unchanged substantially unchanged,
+Housing Addendums substantially un changed substantially

-on residential but greater emphasis on
+on residential unchanged, but greater

+character emphasis on density

-character density standards -
+and standards - appropriate

-and appropriate to the type of
+extensions to the type of settlement

-extensions settlement and location in
+and location in the

-the settlement.

-Amalgamate the
+settlement.
+Amalgamate

-Addendums with the
+the Addendums with the

 policy